Our shopping cart has a variety of art that is in the show—check with us to see the full selection

-Tumalo Art Co., fine art gallery in the Old Mill District in Bend, Oregon, owned and operated by artists, is committed to bringing the best of Northwest art to its patrons.
+Tumalo Art Co., is a fine art gallery in the Old Mill District in Bend, Oregon, owned and operated by artists, is committed to bringing the best of Northwest art to its patrons.
 Classic to contemporary with a twist, we showcase a variety of fine art in a diverse array of mediums—oil, acrylic, mixed media, digital media, ceramics, glass, sculpture and photography.
 The gallery also offers limited edition fine art prints and a beautiful selection of jewelry.

 Click on any of the photos below to go directly to the artists page and see details of their current art.